Georgarex/ds-survey-george-luther/README.md

 **One bundle per gender-specific category.** Categories labelled female-only (4, 35, 45) or male-only (31) are each given independent single-category bundles.
 Pooling all female categories into one bundle sized for the rarest causes the more common female categories to over-deliver by 2–3×, inflating their qualified counts without reducing cost.

-**Incidence ratio cap of 1.3 within bundles.** When a rare category (e.g. IR = 0.096) is bundled with a more common one (e.g. IR = 0.131), the bundle is sized for the rare category — which over-delivers for the common one.
+**Incidence ratio cap of 1.3 within bundles.** When a rare category (e.g. IR = 0.096) is bundled with a more common one (e.g. IR = 0.131), the bundle is sized for the rare category, which over-delivers for the common one.
 A cap of 1.3× prevents the worst pairings: no category in a bundle receives more than ~30% more qualified respondents than the seed category's probabilistic target.

 **One-sided z-score for the 95% guarantee.** The probabilistic allocation uses `z = 1.6449 = norm.ppf(0.95)`, not `1.96`.
-This is correct because the constraint is one-sided — we only care about the lower tail (failing to reach 200), not the upper tail.
+This is correct because the constraint is one-sided, we only care about the lower tail (failing to reach 200), not the upper tail.
 Using 1.96 would over-allocate by approximately 10% for no benefit.

 ---